Xilmi/Rotp-Fusion/README.md

 - William482 request: Show info on offered Tech trade
   - ($remaining_RP / $total_RP Remaining) or (Imminent - 29%) in place of the beaker counts...
 - Tech trading extended list.
+- Investigate: William482 request: Age of your data on each race into the bar graphs on the status page.

 Later:
 - William482 request: Continuing on the topic of things that normal people probably just let the governor do, I would love a button on the "Send Transports From:" popup in the Fleets tab which would, for each world: